Shopify/polaris/src/components/Provider/README.md

 # Provider

-Provider enables the customizabilty of components.
-It works by sharing global settings down through the hierarchy of your application.
+Provider is a required component that enables the internationalization of strings in Polaris components by sharing global settings throughout the hierarchy of your application.

-For example, it enables internalization of strings in Polaris components.
-In the future, we'll update it with further functionality that will make components more customizable and powerful.

 ---